 Join a solid crew that knows how to represent professionally and personally on the scene.
 The Team Hybrid management, especially our Founder and President, James Lin, has helped me with my build in several ways with great high-end sponsors and team exposure.

-Special thanks to Murray Pfaff, Kenny Hauk, Randy & Sydney Weaver, James Lin & Ken Ticknor for their contributions.
+Special thanks to Murray Pfaff, Kenny Hauk, Randy & Sydney Weaver, James Lin and Ken Ticknor for their contributions.